KRakeesh04/s1/src/content/docs/maths/matrices/10-system-of-linear-equations.md

 - $=0$: [Homogeneous system](/maths/matrices/homogenous-systems/)
 - $\neq0$: [Non-homogeneous system](/maths/matrices/non-homogenous-systems/)

+## Number of solutions

+A system of equations can have 0 or 1 or infinitely many solutions.

-## Consistent
+### Consistent

 When the system of equations has at least 1 solution.

-Otherwise inconsistent.
+### Inconsistent

+When the system of equations has no solution.